-Policy Nine: Site BO3 (Strategic Allocation) proposals map 8
+Policy Nine: Site BO3 (Strategic Allocation) proposals map 9

-- a) This site is expected to deliver a mix of housing to meet the requirements of Policy Fourteen of this Neighbourhood Plan and in general conformity with Policy BO3, Land east of Kings Copse Avenue and east of Tanhouse Lane of the Eastleigh Borough Local Plan which allocates this site for development. - b) This site is required to deliver 40% affordable housing on site in line with Policy Fourteen of this Neighbourhood Plan unless there is convincing and compelling evidence to demonstrate why this is not viable. - c) The Master Plan for development of this site is required to include proposals for how inclusion of a cemetery on this site can be incorporated. - d) The Master Plan for development of this site is required to include proposals for how inclusion of either allotments or additional community space (following hydrological surveys) could be incorporated. - e) The Master Plan is required to demonstrate how the biodiversity of the site, in particular, the European Otters, Bechstein Bats and migrating Honey Buzzards will be protected. - f) The Master Plan is required to demonstrate how proposals meet the requirements of other policies in the Neighbourhood Plan in relation to infrastructure (Policy Four), flood mitigation (Policy Eleven) and strategic high and intermediate pressure pipelines (Policy Twelve).
+- a) This site is expected to deliver a mix of housing to meet the requirements of Policy Fourteen of this Neighbourhood Plan and in general conformity with Policy BO3, Land east of Kings Copse Avenue and east of Tanhouse Lane of the Eastleigh Borough Local Plan which allocates this site for development.. - b) The Master Plan for development of this site is required to include proposals for how inclusion of a cemetery on this site might be incorporated. - c) The Master Plan for development of this site is required to include proposals for how inclusion of either allotments or additional community space (following hydrological surveys) could be incorporated. - d) The Master Plan is required to demonstrate how the biodiversity of the site, in particular, the European Otters, Bechstein Bats and migrating Honey Buzzards will be protected.